gaubrey1/celo-ico/README.md

       uint256 public constant tokensPerNFT = 5 * 10**18;

-      // the max total supply is 5000 for MintifyToken Tokens uint256 public constant maxTotalSupply = 5000 * 10**18;
+      // the max total supply is 5000 for MintifyToken Tokens
+      // This means that the max total supply for Mintify Token NFTs should be 1000 uint256 public constant maxTotalSupply = 5000 * 10**18;

       // MintifyNft contract instance